-Summary: Durian contains compounds that may prevent alcohol from being fully metabolized, causing symptoms such as nausea and vomiting.
+Durian contains compounds that may prevent alcohol from being fully metabolized, causing symptoms like nausea and vomiting.

-Essentially, you need to cut the shell with a knife and then pry it open with your hands.
-Then, gently remove the sections of durian flesh.
+You need to cut the shell with a knife and pry it open with your hands before gently removing the durian flesh.

-You can then eat it fresh on its own, paired with sticky rice or in a recipe.
-You can find many recipes on this page.
+You can then eat it fresh on its own, paired with sticky rice, or as an ingredient in various dishes.

-The flesh is also sold frozen, which slightly changes the texture, making it looser and more stringy.
+The flesh is also sold frozen, which slightly changes its texture, making it looser and more stringy.

-You can also find durian in prepared foods, such as candy.
-Yet while that might give you a sample of durian's flavor, it won’t give you the health benefits.
+Durian is also used in prepared foods, such as candy.
+Yet, while this may give you a sample of its flavor, it won’t provide you with the health benefits.

 Opinions are mixed about durian’s smell.
-Some people love it, others hate it.
+Some people love it, while others hate it.

-The smell is very strong and has been described as a combination of roasted and rotting onion, sulfur, sewage, fruit and honey.
+The smell is very strong and has been described as a combination of sulfur, sewage, fruit, honey, and roasted and rotting onions.

-A study analyzed the aromatic compounds in durian and found 44 active compounds, including ones that contribute to scents of skunk, caramel, rotten egg, fruit and soup seasoning (4).
+A study on the aromatic compounds in durian found 44 active compounds, including some that contribute to scents of skunk, caramel, rotten egg, fruit, and soup seasoning (

-So potent is the fruit’s smell that it’s forbidden from many hotel rooms and public transport systems in Southeast Asia.
+The fruit’s smell is so potent that it’s banned in many hotels and public transport systems in Southeast Asia.

-Your impression of the fruit depends on whether you smell the sweet-smelling or stinky compounds more strongly.
+Your impression of the fruit depends on whether you smell the sweet-smelling or pungent compounds more strongly.

-Summary: Durian contains aromatic compounds that give it a strong smell.
-Some people enjoy the smell, others hate it.
+Durian contains aromatic compounds that give it a strong smell.
+Some people enjoy the smell, while others hate it.